 Merchandise: Please refer to the Gift Shops section in this guide for more information.

 National Anthem: Any person(s) wanting to perform the National Anthem prior to a Cubs game must submit an MP3, CD, or DVD of the musician(s) performing an "a cappella" version of the National Anthem.
 Submissions are accepted from February 1 to March 1 for the upcoming season.
 Only submissions received during that time frame will be considered.
 Mail your MP3/CD/DVD to: National Anthem, Chicago Cubs, Wrigley Field, 1060 W. Addison St, Chicago, IL 60613.

 Newborn Club: Please refer to Cubs Newborn Club section in this guide for information.

 Organist: Gary Pressy has been the organist at Wrigley Field for over 25 years and over 2000 home games.
 Organ music debuted at Wrigley Field on April 26, 1941, making it the first major league ballpark to play organ music.

 Paging: Please refer to the Emergency Contact section in this guide for information

 Parking: The Chicago Cubs operate the parking lots listed below.
-To insure a parking spot, fans are encouraged to call (800) THE-CUBS (843-2827) to reserve a spot.
-Parking can be pre-booked up to 24 hours before game day.
+To insure a parking spot, fans are encouraged to call (800) THE-CUBS (843-2827) to reserve a spot in either the Irving Park Lot or the Green Lot for general parking or the Green Lot or Blue Lot for ADA Parking.
+Parking can be pre-booked up to 24 hours before game day, subject to availability.
 Please refer to the Parking Map in the back of this guide for information.